-Different Types of Dessert Wines and Food Pairings
+Discovering Various Dessert Wine Types and Food Pairings

 While there are plenty of wines that you can enjoy with dessert, those that are listed here exemplify the category.
 When pairing wine with sweet dessert, it's best to choose a wine that's sweeter than the dish to avoid any bitter aftertaste.